MartinArmstrongAU/CP3407_Group_Project/iteration_1.md

 3. [User Story 21: Create an Account (as a Customer)](./user_stories/user_story_21.md), (priority 20), (3 days)
   * Task 1: Implement login and sign up features and required functionality using Wix Studio's module.
-  * Task 2: Create multiple member types (Staff, Buisiness, Cleaner, User) for users to be sorted into by staff members
+  * Task 2: Create multiple member types (Staff, Buisiness, Cleaner, User) for users to be sorted into by staff members.
   * Task 3: Create initial accounts to test features + provide examples for client.

 ### In progress: